BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **LSP**
 - MUST wait for a peer connection before attempting a channel open.
-- MUST attempt a channel open to `user_connection_string_or_pubkey`.
+- MUST attempt a channel open to `client_connection_string_or_pubkey`.
     - MUST respect the `announce` flag.
-    - MUST open the channel with a capacity of `lsp_balance_satoshi` + `user_balance_satoshi`.
+    - MUST open the channel with a capacity of `lsp_balance_satoshi` + `client_balance_satoshi`.
         - MAY overprovision.
-    - MUST push `user_balance_satoshi` to the user.
+    - MUST push `client_balance_satoshi` to the client.
         - MAY overprovision.
-    - MUST use a high enough onchain fee rate to ensure the funding transaction confirms within `confirms_within_blocks` after the user paid the order and established a peer connection.
+    - MUST use a high enough onchain fee rate to ensure the funding transaction confirms within `confirms_within_blocks` after the client paid the order and established a peer connection.
         - MAY overprovision.
 - MUST send `channel_ready` after the funding transaction has `minimum_depth` confirmations.
 - MUST allow zero channel reserves if `supports_zero_channel_reserve`.